Feb 9, 2017

 I stumbled upon a GREAT article How to Talk to Little Girls by Lisa Bloom, which encourages adults to ask little girls about ideas and books, instead of complementing their looks.
 Ouch.
 Was I being completely wrong the whole time?

-I started to remember what I have said to my friends' about their daughters;
+I started to remember what I had said to my friends about their daughters;

 She has the most gorgeous hair.